dasparagjyoti/Face-Mask-Detection/README.md

 # Face_Mask_Detection
-With 11384 no of images including with_mask,improper_mask,without_mask
+A model with 11,384 no of image dataset using MobileNetV2 architecture with three classes.